rayyanjaweed/Rayyan-s-Encryption-Algorithm/README.md

 # Rayyan-s-Encryption-Algorithm

-Features of the algorithm
+##### Features of the algorithm

--It is a private key algorithm.
+1. It is a private key algorithm.
 Hence only the sender of the message and the receiver will have the key.
--It is a symmetric key algorithm hence the key required while encrypting the message and the key required while decrypting the cipher text will both be the same.
+2. It is a symmetric key algorithm hence the key required while encrypting the message and the key required while decrypting the cipher text will both be the same.
--It performs bitwise left circular shift bitwise XOR operations in different stages of encryption.
+3. It performs bitwise left circular shift bitwise XOR operations in different stages of encryption.
--The length of the user message to be encrypted can be as long as possible.
-(Until memory restricts) -The user message can contain any alphabets, numbers and symbols possible.
+4. The length of the user message to be encrypted can be as long as possible.
+(Until memory restricts)
+5. The user message can contain any alphabets, numbers and symbols possible.
 -The private key can contain any alphabets, numbers and symbols possible.
--8 rounds of XOR operations is performed in total.
+6. 8 rounds of XOR operations is performed in total.

-Limitations of the algorithm
+##### Limitations of the algorithm

 There is just one limitation of this algorithm which is that the Private Key needs to be of just 8 characters.

-Steps in Encryption
+##### Steps in Encryption

 There are 5 steps